Premier Handball League (India)

-Premier Handball League (PHL) is India's professional men's handball league.
-The inaugural season will take place from 2023.
-The league is an initiative between the Handball Federation of India and Bluesport Entertainment Private Limited.
+Premier Handball League (PHL) is India's men's professional handball league.
+The league is an initiative between the Handball Association of India (HAI) and the Bluesport Entertainment Private Limited.
 Premier Handball League uses a franchise-based model.
+It is sanctioned by the South Asian Handball Federation and affiliated with the Asian Handball Federation.

 History

 The Premier Handball League encompasses six franchises, each representing cities across India.
 The teams were officially announced at a press conference in Jaipur.
-Th first season should be held between 8 and 25 June 2023.
+The first season was held between 8 and 25 June 2023 at Sawai Mansingh Indoor Stadium.
+The first player auction was held on 23 April.